t0rsten/PSsimpleLogfile/docs/Read-sLog.md

 DESCRIPTION
-    The Read-sLog cmdlet reads data from a specific log file.
-The log file should be written using the cmdlet Write-sLog.
+    The Read-sLog cmdlet reads data from a specific logfile.
+The logfile should be written using the 'Write-sLog' cmdlet.

 PARAMETERS